Make cities and human settlements inclusive, safe, resilient and sustainable

 Yes, Penn State contributes to local arts by hosting free and paid concerts and public performances across our campuses.
 These performances are open to the public.

-On the University Park (main) campus, the reports and projects page for the Center for The Performing Arts at University Park lists more than dozens of performances throughout each year (many of which were performed on multiple occasions).
-The Center for The Performing Arts is only one of several entities around the campuses providing performances for the community.
+On the University Park campus, the reports and projects page for the Center for The Performing Arts at University Park lists dozens of performances throughout each year, many of which were performed on multiple occasions.
+The Center for The Performing Arts is only one of several entities across Penn State’s campuses providing performances for the community.
 An example of an annual event open to campus and community is the Penn’s Woods Music Festival.
+Eisenhower Auditorium alone hosts more than 200 plays, concerts, and lectures annually.
+The Center for the Performing Arts, Penn State Glee Club, Penn State Centre Stage, and numerous ensembles perform regularly for the public.
+The university also co-sponsors the Central Pennsylvania Festival of the Arts, one of the top-ranked juried art fairs in the country, offer free access to art displays and performances.

 On other Penn State campuses, there are vibrant arts programs that are open to the public.